bsimser/wofm/ReadMe.txt

 The local villages have warned you that the entrance is well guarded...

-You character '@' starts outsite the mountains entrance with the goal of entering and decending down the depths to destroy the "evil" warlock Zagor with the purpose of aquiring weath and power.
+You character '@' starts outside the mountains entrance with the goal of entering and descending down the depths to destroy the "evil" warlock Zagor with the purpose of acquiring wealth and power.

 Good luck!

 Winning
 -------
-You win the game by aquiring the warlocks treasure and escaping the mountain (walk off the edge of the map).
+You win the game by acquiring the warlocks treasure and escaping the mountain (walk off the edge of the map).

 Skill
 -----